The quickest and easiest way to get sponsorship for your fundraising event is to use the Justgiving website

 - £10 – A donation of £10 provides essential clinical supplies for one patient for one day in Joseph Weld Hospice

 - £20 – A donation of £20 provides an aromatherapy or massage session for a patient which will help to reduce anxiety and relieve pain and sickness

 - £35 – A donation of £35 provides a visit by our occupational therapist to a patient in their own homes, enabling them to retain as much independence as possible through the provision of equipment and/or rehabilitation as their condition allows.

-- £50 - A donation of £50 provides a physiotherapy treatment for a patient in our Day Hospice or in-patient hospice or in their own home to help manage symptoms such as breathlessness or pain or to rebuild strength and mobility.
+- £50 – A donation of £50 provides a physiotherapy treatment for a patient in our Wellbeing Centres or inpatient hospice or in their own home to help manage symptoms such as breathlessness or pain or to rebuild strength and mobility.

 2. Add photos and video

 A personal photo makes your page much more engaging.
 Even better – add your own Flickr photos and your own, or our, YouTube videos.
 It gives you lots of scope to be funny, imaginative and compelling and gives your supporters a good reason to send your page on to their friends.